List of Homestuck characters: Beta Kids

 Dave Strider is a boy "so cool he only appreciates things ironically."
 He copied this behavior from his older brother (also his biological father through ectobiology and his only guardian), who collects puppets and katanas on what Dave assumes is an ironic level.
-Dave has been described as "smart-cynical," and is John's best friend.
-Surrounded by bad video games and junk food, he wears aviator sunglasses, obscuring his eyes entirely, and wields katana in combat situations.
-He wields a sword (using the strife specibus Bladekind).
-His classpect is Knight of Time.
+Dave has been described as "smart-cynical", and is John's best friend.
+Surrounded by low-quality video games and junk food, he wears aviator sunglasses, obscuring his eyes entirely, and wields a katana during combat.

 Dave is the fictional creator of Hussie's spin-off webcomic Sweet Bro and Hella Jeff, in-jokes of which are featured frequently in Homestuck.
-Sweet Bro and Hella Jeff are intentionally poorly made, featuring unsteady lines, liberal use of the spray paint tool, heavy jpeg artification, and the unpopular typeface Comic Sans.
+Sweet Bro and Hella Jeff are intentionally poorly made, featuring unsteady lines, liberal use of the spray paint tool, heavy JPEG artifacting, and the unpopular typeface Comic Sans.

-First shown on-screen during Homestuck's third act, Shaenon Garrity described Jade as "the most recalcitrant" of the four kids.
+First shown on-screen during Homestuck's third act, Shaenon Garrity described Jade Harley as "the most recalcitrant" of the four kids.
 Jade Harley lives on a remote island together with her dog, Becquerel, who is the First Guardian of Earth (later merging with him).
 As she can see the future through her dreams, Jade was the one who encouraged the other three kids to play the fictional video game Sburb, and therefore set the plot in motion.
-She often uses a hunting rifle (specibus Riflekind) in battle.
-Her classpect is Witch of Space, and being a space player, she creates the Genesis Frog of her session.
+She often uses a hunting rifle in battle.